 How can a ‘Z’ horror production so completely absorb the thoughts of this ex- film student?
 This maladroit 1963 monster mash can’t even tell when it’s doing something good.
 A capable cast gives their all to a marginal production that, re-titled as The Atomic Brain, became a staple on late-nite TV, where it worked better than a sleeping pill.
-For extras, the quality disc production taps the one mortal willing to research this film’s murky depths: who else but Tom Weaver, whose original interview research actually makes sense of this screwy picture.
+For extras, the quality disc presentation taps the one mortal willing to research this film’s murky depths: who else but Tom Weaver, whose original interview research actually makes sense of this screwy picture.
 Well, a little sense, at least.

 Moth, Inc / Something Weird